userfrosting/learn/15.services/03.extending-services/docs.md

 ## Overriding Existing Services

 Most of the default services that UserFrosting defines can be completely overridden in your Sprinkle, simply by redefining them as if they were a new service.
-The exception is for services that have already been invoked before the SprinkleManager has finished loading all of the Sprinkles.
+The exception is for system services, which have already been invoked before the SprinkleManager can load the Sprinkles.
 These services are:

-- `config`
+- `eventDispatcher`
 - `locator`
-- `shutdownHandler`
 - `sprinkleManager`
+- `streamBuilder`